drewtadams/PyVFrame/README.md

 }
 ```

 Then run `pyvframe` from where you want the repo cloned.
+Once the repo is cloned, you can also initialize or build your project by running `pyvframe init` and `pyvframe build` from your project's root directory.

 ## Usage
 To initialize a new project from your project root: